-9 surprising ways to use WebQuests in your classroom
+10+ Surprising ways to use WebQuests in your classroom

 Yes, it takes a bit more time to build great WebQuest, but that’s what makes them awesome!
-And your possibilities are endless!
+And the possibilities are endless!
 Let me show you the real power of WebQuests in this blog post.

 The best WebQuest template

 I wouldn’t be writing this if you couldn’t create a WebQuest with BookWidgets.
-Get your account, and and check out this WebQuest tutorial to create your first WebQuest.
+Get your account, and check out this WebQuest tutorial or webinar to create your first WebQuest.
 Bookwidgets allows you to include other interactive exercises like crossword puzzles, bingo games, and many more.
 You’ll see the real power of this WebQuest builder right away.

 10 WebQuest examples with BookWidgets